Staff & Faculty

 We are excited to partner with the Office of the Provost to announce the inaugural Tagliabue Faculty Research Award for the academic year 2015-2016.

 The Tagliabue Endowment for LGBTQ Life was established in the Fall of 2012 under the direction of the LGBTQ Center located within the Division of Student Affairs.
 The endowment set up by Chan & Paul Tagliabue (current Vice-Chair, former Chair, Board of Directors, Georgetown University) is to ensure sustained support and growth for the initiatives of the LGBTQ Center.
 Part of the vision for this endowment is to enhance and to deepen our understanding and knowledge of LGBTQ issues and histories, and to provide linkages between student experiences and academic life.

 This year, we are excited to announce a faculty research award.
 There is ONE award in the amount of $2,000 each academic year which will be awarded to a member of faculty who is working on LGBTQ and gender and sexuality related questions in any discipline.
 Faculty receiving the award will be asked to work with the LGBTQ Center to present on the project at the end of the year; and also attend a spring ceremony along with others as part of the Tagliabue Initiative celebration.

 The inaugural award has been given to Prof. Julia Watts Belser.
-Click here to learn more about her project.
+Learn more about her project (new window).

 I AM Campaign